build-on-aws/content/concepts/amazon-bedrock-golang-getting-started/index.md

 Let's take a look at the code.

-Here is the first part - business as usual.
+Here is the first part: business as usual.
 We create a payload with the prompt (and parameters) and call the `InvokeModelWithResponseStream` API, which returns a [bedrockruntime.InvokeModelWithResponseStreamOutput](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/bedrockruntime#InvokeModelWithResponseStreamOutput) instance.

 ```go
     //...